 Judith Carducci, PSA :: Commissioned Portraits

 A discussion with the client clarifies what size and complexity

 the portrait will be, how formal or informal, where it will hang

 and what the sitter will wear.
 The time and place for the sittings

 is also arranged.
-If a complex background
+If a complex background is planned, such as

 A "sitting" is normally a 3-hour block of time.
 Within